 The Industrial Revolution brought forth the precepts of thrift and enterprise; thrift so that money would not be spent at the primary final market but accumulated for the secondary final market; enterprise so that it would not merely be accumulated but also spent by investment. … unless the (basic) phase is guided by the principles of higher and higher wages and is aided by the consumer credits of installment buying, then the (basic) phase remains a mere pipe dream.
 [CWL 21, 67-68]

 The method of implementation of higher incomes is given in CWL 15, 134-35; but, unfortunately, the dominant guiding precept of corporate governance is, “Satisfy the criterion of ever increasing net income and ever higher enterprise value.”
 And when, as the process transitions from the surplus expansion to the basic expansion, selling prices are falling because the lower income strata are not receiving enough more basic income to purchase the greater quantity of basic products,

 the first law of nature takes over: self-preservation.
 It is not primarily greed but frantic efforts at self-preservation that turn the recession into a depression, and the depression into a crash.
 [CWL 15, 82]

-Burley finds the seeds of recession sown in excess lending and investing and in overestimated macroeconomic growth rates and macroeconomic interest rates.
+Burley and Csapo find the seeds of recession sown in excess lending and investing and in overestimated macroeconomic growth rates and macroeconomic interest rates.
 In order to explain the entrepreneurial group’s subsequent self-cannibalizing contractions, liquidations, and layoffs, they connect the mistakenly-higher estimated interest rates and corporate internal rates of return, agreed to by the overly sanguine bankers-producers combination, to the overestimated growth rates of corporate activities.
 They cite as one type of bollixing of the basic expansion the banker-producer combination expecting to maintain the increasing income of the surplus-expansion phase when that income is really going in the opposite direction and is declining to zero during the basic and static phases.